Swift-AI/Swift-AI/Examples/README.md

 - Provide visual representations of the "learning" process involved in machine learning.
 - Demonstrate the possibilities of integrating artificial intelligence into iOS apps.

-The following examples are included in the app:
+**Important:** This app has been optimized for iPhone6/6s/+, and also supports iPhone 5/5s.
+I make no guarantee regarding compatibility with iPhone 4s, and it's likely that performance will suffer.

+**iOS Simulator:** I recommend that you always build to a real iOS device, as some examples won't work well on the Simulator.
+These include examples requiring high graphics performance (such as Regression), examples using gestures (Handwriting), and any examples requiring the camera.

 ### Regression
 ##### Feed-Forward Neural Network

 A neural network can perform a regression for any arbitrary function.
-This example shows how [FFNN](https://github.com/collinhundley/Swift-AI/tree/master/Source#multi-layer-feed-forward-neural-network) can "learn" the sine function using backpropagation.
+This example shows how [FFNN](https://github.com/collinhundley/Swift-AI/blob/master/Documentation/FFNN.md#multi-layer-feed-forward-neural-network) can "learn" the sine function using backpropagation.

 ![Sine.gif](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Sine.gif?raw=true)